Are Carrots Good For Weight Loss? Here’s The Answer In 2023

 But carrots aren’t the only source.
 Most orange veggies, like sweet potatoes or pumpkin, will give you a boost.
 Even cantaloupe, mangoes, and apricots have beta-carotene.

-Many people interested in weight loss search for low-glycemic index foods.[11]
+Many people are interested in shedding weight and search for low-GI foods.[11]
 They release sugar into your bloodstream more slowly, creating more stable blood sugar levels and reducing fat storage.
 Less blood sugar spikes and crashes can lead to fewer intense cravings and overeating.

-Raw carrots are best as they have a lower glycemic index[12] than cooked carrots,[13] such as boiled carrots.
+Are raw carrots good for losing weight?
+Raw carrots are best as they have a lower GI[12] than cooked carrots,[13] such as boiled carrots.

 If you think raw carrot sticks are just for hummus, think again.
 There are many ways to add carrots to your day, including: